 Data Management Groups

-The Council advises the President and Chancellors that the University is taking appropriate measures to ensure data quality and ensure compliance with relevant regulations and policies.
-The Council members, appointed by the President and Chancellors, work to resolve conflicts where data overlaps between multiple data owners.
+The Data Trustees advise the President and Chancellors that the University is taking appropriate measures to ensure data quality and ensure compliance with relevant regulations and policies.
+These individuals, appointed by the President and Chancellors, work to resolve conflicts where data overlaps between multiple data trustees.

 |Business Domain||System Administration||Anschutz||Boulder||Colorado Springs||Denver|

 Proposal Awards, Compliance Records, Institutional Review Board Records, Research Data